open-oni/open-oni/CODE_OF_CONDUCT.md

 ### Response and Enforcement
-Once the team has a complete account of the events they will make a decision as to how to response.
+Once the team has a complete account of the events they will make a decision as to how to respond.
 Responses may include:
 - Nothing (if we determine no violation occurred).
 - A private reprimand from the team to the individual(s) involved.
 - A public reprimand in the space the violation occurred.